-elect that the collected data, and any data derived from it, be deleted when it becomes redundant data:
+elect that the collected data, and any CDR data directly or indirectly derived from it, be deleted when it becomes redundant data.

-Note: See rules 7.12 and 7.13 for the effect of an election.

-- (2) The CDR consumer may make the election: - (a) by communicating it to the CDR principal or CDR representative in writing; or - (b) by using the CDR principal's consumer dashboard.
+- Note 1: See rules 7.12 and 7.13 for the effect of an election. - Note 2: CDR data might become redundant data even before a consent expires. - (2) The CDR consumer may make the election: - (a) by communicating it to the CDR representative principal or CDR representative in writing; or - (b) by using the CDR representative principal's consumer dashboard.

-Note: The CDR principal may allow the CDR representative to provide the consumer dashboard on its behalf-see subrule 1.14(5).
+Note: The CDR representative principal may allow the CDR representative to provide the consumer dashboard on its behalf-see subrule 1.14(5).

-- (3) This rule does not apply if the CDR representative: - (i) has a general policy of deleting redundant data; and - (ii) when seeking the consent, informs the CDR consumer that their CDR data will be deleted when it becomes redundant data.
+- (3) This rule does not apply if the CDR representative: - (a) has a general policy of deleting redundant data; and - (b) when seeking the consent, informs the CDR consumer that their CDR data will be deleted when it becomes redundant data.